iconify/iconify/iconify-icon/solid/README.md

 © 2022 Vjacheslav Trushkin / Iconify OÜ

-See [Iconify icon sets page](https://icon-sets.iconify.design/) for list of collections and their licenses.
+See [Iconify icon sets page](https://icon-sets.iconify.design/) for list of icon sets and their licenses.